Ritwikkkk/rag-chatbot/README.md

-# rag-chatbot
+# Retrieval Augmented Generation
-LLM Chatbot based on Retrieval-Augmented Generation

-Used ChatOpenAI model to complete the chats.

 Scraping a website and answer based on the extracted data from it.
+Used OpenAI model to complete the chats.